Imagen dinámica

 Although this exercise focuses on pixel art, the lessons you learn are applicable to a wide range of artistic and design disciplines.
 The ability to simplify and adapt your work to different resolutions and sizes is an invaluable skill in today’s digital world.

 In printing, for example, printers have similar limitations regarding the minimum line width they can reproduce.
 Paper fiber can cause areas with a lot of ink to widen, which can result in the loss of fine details.
-Understanding how your design behaves at different resolutions will help you create works that translate well in both digital and print formats.
+Understanding how your design behaves at different resolutions will help you create works that translate well both digitally and in print.

 This reduction and definition exercise is particularly useful in fields such as: